MyJobGlasses/jsonapi-orchestrator/README.md

 Ever wanted to use...
 - json:api communication with your APIs
 - `fetch`ing json:api resources
-- Redux based storage of resources retrieved from the API
-- (🛠) Side effects with redux-saga posting to your APIs
-- (🛠) Caching expensive requests to alleviate load on your APIs
+- Dispatch redux actions from json:api requests and resource
 - Create/update things in one request (Sidepost)
 - Be more explicit about what you're doing (association/disassociation VS creation/deletion)